 There are 5 stages of palliative care:

 Stage 1: Early Palliative Care

-The first stage of palliative care focuses on planning.
-You will create a treatment plan and overall long-term schedule to help you understand what your terminal illness will mean to you.
-You will create a group of medical, guidance, or therapist professionals who will help determine your long-term needs in order to create a treatment plan and overall long-term schedule.
+The first stage of palliative care focuses on advance care planning.
+You will work with a team of medical, guidance, and therapist professionals who will help determine your long-term needs in order to create a treatment plan and overall long-term schedule.

 Stage 2: Treatment Palliative Care

-After creating a plan for your illness, you start your treatment.
-Depending on your illness, your treatment will look different per person.
-You will probably have some combination of medications (treatment and pain management), outside exercise, and counseling.
-It is recommended that your treatment plan exhibits emotional, spiritual, and medical care to ensure you are as supportive as possible.
+After creating your treatment plan, you begin treatment.
+Treatment looks different with each patient but may include some combination of medications (treatment and pain management), outside exercise, and counseling.
+It is recommended that your treatment plan exhibits emotional, spiritual, and medical care to ensure you are as holistically supported as possible.

 Stage 3: Transition Palliative Care

-This stage is when your illness becomes very real.
-You no longer are reacting to your treatment plan, so your care transitions to management.
-Continuing your treatment plan but adding more pain management and emotional support.
+Transition care is initiated when the illness has progressed and your treatment is no longer effective.
+Your care transitions to management which means continuing your treatment plan but adding more pain management and emotional support.